 Roxburgh was the first to deal systematically with Indian botany and, unlike many later scholars, also duly noted the Indian names of plants.
 He was much interested in economical botany.
 On his way home 1813-14 he stopped at St.Helena for ten months and studied the local flora.
 Also collected meteorological data.

 Publications: Plants of the Coast of Coromandel.
 300 annotated drawings.
 12 fasc.
 1795-1820 (ed. by Joseph Banks, to whom he had sent these pictures).

 – Ed. by N. Wallich & W. Carey: Flora Indica; or, Descriptions of Indian Plants.
 1-3.
 Serampore 1820-32.

-– articles in As.Res., Transactions of Linnaean Soc., etc.
+– Articles in As.Res., Transactions of Linnaean Soc., etc.

 Sources: G.S.
 Boulger, D.N.B.
 49, 1897, 368-270; Buckland, Dictionary; *R. Desmond, Oxford D.N.B.
 2004; *T. Robinson, William Roxburgh.
 The Founding Father of Indian Botany.
-Chichester 2008; Wikipedia with portrait; https://plants.jstor.org/stable/10.5555/al.ap.person.bm000007221.
+Chichester 2008; Wikipedia with portrait; https://plants.jstor.org/stable/10.5555/al.ap.person.bm000007221; wives in geni.com.

 Last Updated on 1 month by Admin